-- Current prices of hogs and corn and/or prices of these items during the quarter immediately preceding the release of a report influence either producer responses to survey instruments or the data reviews and manipulations of USDA personnel, thus resulting in report Hog and corn prices during the survey instruments. - Hog and corn prices during the breeding period corresponding to a given weight class of the report explain apparent errors in report data manipulation and review.
-The errors in the Hoge and P.

-The errors in the Hogs and Pigs Reports are seasonal.
+- Current prices of hogs and corn and/or prices of these items during the quarter immediately preceding the release of a report influence either producer responses to survey instruments or the data reviews - and manipulations of USDA personnel, thus resulting in report 2.
+Hog and corn prices during the breeding period corresponding to a - given weight class of the report explain apparent errors in report values due to their influence on either producer responses or USDA 3. - The errors in the Hogs and Pigs Reports are seasonal.